NEUBIAS/training-resources/workshops/image-ethics-and-data-integrity.md

 ### Formative Assessments

-What helps to scientifically convey image intensity information to my audience?
+What helps to scientifically convey image intensity information (multiple answers)?
-(Please select multiple answers)

 1. Use a grayscale LUT whenever possible
 2. Color the images in the color of the fluorophore
 3. Add a LUT calibration bar
 4. Use the same LUT for all images
 5. Adjust the LUT to the full bit-depth of the images
-6. Don't change the LUT of the images!
-Keep it as in the raw data.
+6. Never change the LUT of images!
+Always keep it as in the raw data.